Jump to Recipe Print Recipe

 Twisted challah strands.

-For round challah, make two strands and twist them together.
+For a round challah, make two strands and twist them together.
 Next, tuck one side in and roll the challah dough into a circle.

 The braided challah dough after rising.